-There is no universally established follow-up regimen for patients with small, localized renal malignancies.28 Among the studies herein reviewed, 8 specified a follow-up protocol.
-The frequency of imaging ranged from every 3 to 12 months and included a combination of ultrasound, chest x-ray and CT scans.
-In the absence of definitive guidelines, we recommend a conservative approach comprised of ultrasound, chest x-ray, abdominal CT, and laboratory investigations (CBC, BMP, LFTs including ALP, and Calcium) as outlined in Table 3.
+There is no universally established followup regimen for patients with small, localized renal malignancies.
+Among the studies reviewed herein, eight specified a followup protocol.
+The frequency of imaging ranged from every 3-12 months and included a combination of ultrasound, chest x-ray, and CT scans.
+In the absence of definitive guidelines, we recommend a conservative approach comprised of ultrasound, chest x-ray, abdominal CT, and laboratory investigations (complete blood count, basic metabolic panel, liver function test including alkaline phosphatase and calcium), as outlined in Table 3.